danieltebor/cs3642-assignment-two/README.md

 # cs3642-assignment-two

-## Programming Eight Puzzle
+## Programming Eight-Puzzle
-Eight puzzle is a puzzle in which the numbers 1-8 are randomly placed on a 3x3 grid.
-One of the tiles on the grid are blank.
+Eight-Puzzle is a puzzle in which the numbers 1-8 are randomly placed on a 3x3 grid.
+One of the tiles on the grid is blank.
 The goal of the puzzle is to rearrange the tiles to match a goal board.
 To achieve this, the empty tile can swap places with any horizontally or vertically adjacent tile.
 Search algorithms such as DFS, BFS, UCS, and A* are a means to achieve this algorithmically, which is what is showcased here.

 ### Representing a State
 Each state in eight-puzzle has some important information that needs to be stored.
 To store this information, a wrapping node struct was created.